mohamedalnahhal/mohamedalnahhal/README.md

 # Hi there, I'm Mohammed Alnahhal 👋
 **Software Engineer | Full-Stack Developer | Cybersecurity Student**

 A passionate cyber security engineering student with hands-on practical experience in full-stack development, and a strong “learn-it-all” mindset.
-I work primarily with React, Node.js, TypeScript, Svelte, SQL, REST APIs and Websockets.
+I work primarily with Sveltekit, Node.js, TypeScript, SQL, REST APIs and Websockets.
 Committed to learn new technologies and enhance systems securely.

 ---
 ### 🚀 Featured Projects